 To qualify as a mental health nurse, you will need to complete a university degree approved by the Nursing and Midwifery Council (NMC).
 Alternatively, you can complete a degree apprenticeship supported by your employer.
 If you are already a general nurse, you can specialise in mental health nursing through a two-year conversion course.

 As a registered mental health nurse (RMN) it‘s your job to treat and support adults, young people and children facing complex and disturbing health challenges.
 These can leave them feeling stigmatised, discriminated against and even violated.

 Working as an RMN is a vital, front-line job.
 RMNs account for about 12% of the nursing profession in the UK.
 And it’s a vocation full of challenge and great rewards.
 Many people with a mental health disorder remain undiagnosed and untreated.
 A range of therapies are now available that can make a difference to clients’ lives – and that’s where you come in.

 As well as qualifications, there is a particular type of skill set you will need to become a mental health nurse.
-Personality traits and skills that come in handy include:
+Skills and qualities that come in handy include:

 • Interpersonal communication